w3f/polkadot-wiki/docs/general/dev-heroes.md

 ---
-id: dev-heroes
 title: Developer Heroes Program
-sidebar_label: Developer Heroes
-description: More Power to Polkadot's Developers.
-slug: ../dev-heroes
+description: Discover the Developer Heroes Program and its role in empowering Polkadot developers.
 ---

 For more information about the Developer Heroes Program, see the